Fire and Sword: Magic versus religion

 In his analysis of the film, the literary scholar Stefan Keppler-Tasaki commented that it is "clearly critical of religion".
 The Irish nuns initially consider leaving Tristan to die of his injuries, citing a lack of room at their convent.
 The film then juxtaposes religion and sorcery, emphasising Isolde's powers as an sorceress as she heals Tristan with the use of magical herbs.
 Other elements of the film also symbolise the subversion of religion.
 During his escape, Tristan crashes through and destroys a stained glass icon of Saint George, patron of England, and Marke noticeably sets aside his personal wooden cross when he is rejected by Isolde.
 There is no mention of the Christian God; rather, Isolde describes an omnipotent goddess of love in reference to her and Tristan's magic-induced love.

 Isolde's skills in magic are a recurring element, notably as she brews the love potion that she and Tristan later drink.
 Her preparation of the potion is a distinctive plot element among film depictions of Tristan and Isolde (in the 1981 film Lovespell, she similarly adds the potion with knowledge of its effects, but it was given to her by her guardian).
-She is characterised as "the magical catalyst of the story" and her magic elevates the importance of her role above that of Tristan's.
+She is characterised as "the magical catalyst of the story" and her magic elevates the importance of her role above Tristan's.
 The literary scholar Alain Kerdelhue suggested that the film could have alternatively been titled Isolde la Sorcière (French for Isolde the Sorceress) for its emphasis on Isolde as a magical figure.

 Apocalyptic violence

 The film's title, Fire and Sword, suggests its recurring motif of destruction and violence.
 The characters are caught in a political war that Marke continually escalates, and even Isolde's sacrificial return to the king is not enough to end the violence.
 The death of Tristan and Isolde is preceded by the apocalyptic destruction of Cornwall.
 The final scene, in which Gorvenal lights a funeral pyre and cremates the lovers, emphasises the high cost of the war and is reminiscent of the film's original title, Fire and Ashes.
 Fürstenberg made frequent use of short, discontinuous shots; Keppler-Tasaki commented that this editing style evokes "political, social, and epistemological fragmentation".

 The pervasion of violence distinguishes the film from Richard Wagner's 19th-century opera Tristan und Isolde and restores elements from early source material that Wagner had cut, including Isolde's trial and sentencing.
 In contrast to Wagner's rich, emotional setting focused on only a few characters, Fürstenberg combined a simplified film set with a large number of characters, many of whom are ultimately killed in the war.
 The medieval scholar Joan Tasker Grimbert wrote that Fire and Sword demonstrates the effects of economic determinism, which "individuals cannot oppose without destroying both the social order and themselves".
-Keppler-Tasaki similarly comments on Tristan and Isolde's rebellion against the established order, observing that it inevitably leads to the breakdown of society.
+Keppler-Tasaki similarly comments on Tristan and Isolde's rebellion against the established order, observing that it inevitably led to the breakdown of society.